 Dr Christopher McGrath

-Overseas Fellow of the Royal Society of Medicine in England, Member of the Australian and New Zealand Association of Clinical Anatomists, and Member of the New Zealand Pain Society, and member of Friends of Science in Medicine (Australia), Dr McGrath is well published in research and professional journals, see publications and may be found on ResearchGate.
+Overseas Fellow of the Royal Society of Medicine England, Member of the Australian and New Zealand Association of Clinical Anatomists, and Member of the New Zealand Natural Medicine Association, Dr McGrath is well published in research and professional journals, see publications and may be found on ResearchGate.

-As of June 2021, his research items attracted 9000 reads on the academic platform, ResearchGate.
-His anatomical research, published osteopathic commentary and a range of other scientific and editorial articles have been published and cited around the World, from Spain to Japan, Canada to Eastern Europe, from the UK to Scandinavia, in a wide range of journals and book chapters: medical, rheumatological, surgical, neurosurgical, anaesthetic, physical therapy, orthopaedic surgery, forensic and humanitarian nursing, medical science, osteopathic medicine, neuroscience, and medical science.
+His anatomical research, published osteopathic commentary and a range of other scientific and editorial articles have been published and cited around the World, from Spain to Japan and Korea, Canada to Eastern Europe, from the UK to Scandinavia, in a wide range of journals and book chapters: medical, rheumatological, surgical, neurosurgical, anaesthetic, physical therapy, orthopaedic surgery, forensic and humanitarian nursing, medical science, osteopathic medicine, neuroscience, and medical science.

 With a doctoral (PhD) and master (MSc) degrees (Anatomy) from the Otago University School of Medical Sciences in addition to postgraduate diplomas in Occupational Health Practice (Otago) and in Biomechanics (Bioengineering Unit, Strathclyde University, Glasgow), Dr McGrath is both experienced and credentialed.
 His initial undergraduate qualification was a diploma in osteopathy (DO) and diploma in naturopathy (ND) from the well known and recognised British College of Osteopathic Medicine (BCNO Group), London, in 1984 and for many years he practiced and lectured in the osteopathic field.
 He has since relinquished osteopathic practice and consults in musculoskeletal healthcare.